ryugo417/ryugo417.github.io/detail/papers/image-manipulation/TA-GAN.md

 ### 4.How did they verify it?

 It valied on CUB dataset and Oxford-102 dataset to compare with two baseline models(AttenGAN and SISGAN).
-It has three types of evaluation.
+It gets two ways to valuate.

 - Quantitative results
 Compare other methods using human evaluation.